These DIY mudroom lockers added much needed storage and organization to this busy space.

-First thing, gather your supplies.
+First thing, gather all your needed supplies and tools.

-Supplies for DIY Mudroom Lockers
+Supplies for DIY Lockers

 - 4 sheets of 4'x8' ยพ" thick baltic birch plywood - Home Depot